lilaspourpre/acl-2020/_pages/archive.md

 toc_icon: "cog"
 ---

+**May 26, 2020**.
+The ACL2020 team is seeking for a large number of student and non-student volunteers to help out before and during the conference.
+If you are interested, please answer [this call for volunteers](/blog/call-for-volunteers/).
+{: .notice--info}

 **May 22, 2020**.
 List of papers accepted to Student Research Workshop can be found [here](/program/accepted/#student-research-workshop).
 {: .notice--info}